smartcontractkit/documentation/docs/Introduction/tutorials/advanced-tutorial.md

 # 2. What are initiators?

 [**Initiators**](../initiators/) are what start, or initiate, a job inside an Oracle.
 In the case of a Request and Receive job, the [RunLog](/docs/initiators/#runlog) initiator monitors the blockchain for a request from a smart contract.
 Once it catches a request, it initiates the job.
-This runs the adapters (both core and external) that the job is configured to run eventually returning the response to the requesting contract.
+This runs the adapters (both core and external) that the job is configured to run and eventually returns the response to the requesting contract.

 # 3. What are Adapters?